terminal42/contao-fineuploader/README.md

 fineuploader Contao extension
 =============================

 Provides the Fine Uploader to the Contao.
 The uploader initially uploads the files to ```system/tmp``` and moves them to the destination after the form is being submitted.
-The extension works also in the front end, but only with MooTools!

 Includes the [Fine Uploader](http://fineuploader.com/) by Widen.